What is Endodontics?

 I’m worried about x-rays.
 Should I be?

 No. While x-rays will be necessary during your endodontic treatment, we use an advanced non-film computerized system, called digital radiography, which produces radiation levels up to 90 percent lower than those of already low dose conventional dental x-ray machinery.
-These digital images can be optimized, archived, printed and sent to co
+These digital images can be archived, printed and emailed.

 What about infection control?

 Again, there’s no need for concern.
 We adhere to the most rigorous standards of infection control advocated by OSHA, the Centers for Disease Control and the American Dental Association.
 We utilize autoclave sterilization and barrier techniques to eliminate any risk of infection.

 When your root canal therapy has been completed, final radiographs and a treatment report will be sent to your dentist.
 You will need to contact their office as soon as possible to schedule an appointment to have your tooth restored.
 Your dentist will decide on what type of restoration is necessary to protect your tooth.
 It is rare for endodontic patients to experience complications after routine endodontic treatment however, if a problem does occur we are always available to respond.